junxit/us-congress-bills-109/metadata.md

 - 2006-04-25 — Placed on the House Calendar, Calendar No. 165.
 - 2006-04-25 — Reported by the Committee on Transportation.
 H. Rept.
 109-416.
 - 2006-04-25 — Reported by the Committee on Transportation.
 H. Rept.
 109-416.
+- 2006-04-27 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Voice Vote.
+- 2006-04-27 — Considered as unfinished business. (consideration: CR H1877)
+- 2006-04-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-04-27 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 4/25/2006 H1696-1697)
+- 2006-04-27 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 4/25/2006 H1696-1697)